 This card is perfect for regular Amazon and Whole Foods shoppers who don’t have an Amazon Prime membership, or don’t want to buy one for $119 a year.
 You’ll earn extra cash back on purchases from Amazon.com, Whole Foods Market, restaurants, drug stores, and gas stations—for no annual fee.

-While travel buffs would be better off with a travel rewards card, this isn't a bad card to take on a trip.
-It provides a variety of travel insurance and assistance products and charges no foreign transaction fees.
+While travel buffs would be better off with a travel rewards card, this is not a bad card to take with you on a trip.
+It provides a variety of travel insurance and assistance products, and charges no foreign transaction fees.

 If you do have a Prime membership, you’ll want the Amazon Prime Rewards Visa Signature card.
-The sign-up bonus is better and you earn more cash back at Amazon and Whole Foods Market.
+The bonus for new cardholders is $70 and you earn more cash back at Amazon and Whole Foods Market.
 That card also has no annual fee (beyond an annual Prime membership).